 - Wanting to revenge back on the market

-Drawdowns may be aggregated consecutive losses on your account that may lead to a big loss or a sharp loss on a single trade.
-This may be 50% and above.
+Draw downs may be aggregated consecutive losses on your account that may lead to a big loss or a sharp loss on a single trade.
+For example a 50% and above loss.

-If you are holding an account of $ 10000, and you risk let’s say 20% of your money each trade you take.
+If you have $ 10000 as account balance and you risk let’s say 20% of your money each trade you take.

-That is (20%×10000) = $ 2000, only 3 losing trades are enough to put your account at stake (60% loss) and it will only take 5 consecutive losing trades to blow your account and you are out of the game.
+5 consecutive losing trades will blow your account and you are out of the game.

 From the figure above,